sizhongbin/sizhongbin.github.io/OrnaNote/event/The_Hallowed.md

 Each of the quest monsters has a little pumpkin pail.
 You'll find them in the world.
 See a helpful mob-to-item visual here, courtesy of Waifugeddon:

 ![visual](../images/The_Hallowed.png "visual")

+---

+*Remark:*

+*Event mobs too rare.
+Just give up the pumpkinless if you don't have much time for world mobs farming.*

+*by SzHb*